Linear Approximations

 Definition: Linearization

-By constructing the tangent line at \((x_o, f(x_o))\), we create a local model where the function behaves predictably.
-This local predictability is what allows optimization algorithms to take "steps" toward a minimum, even when the global shape of the function is unknown.
+This local linear model is what allows optimization algorithms to take principled "steps" toward a minimum, even when the global shape of the function is unknown.
+We now refine this idea into the language of differentials, which isolates the linear part of the change in \(f\) as a first-class object.

 Differentials